-The fundamental frequency is higher after voiceless than voiced obstruents (House & Fairbanks, 1953; Lehiste and Peterson, 1961; Hombert et al., 1979) and this has been shown to be a relevant cue for the voicing distinction both in stops (e.g., Haggard et al, 1981; Whalen et al, 1993) and in fricatives (Massaro & Cohen, 1976).
-Löfqvist et. al (1989) have shown that these voicing-dependent differences in f0 as the result of increased longitudinal tension in the vocal folds (but see Hombert et al. 1979, for an aerodynamic interpretation).
+The fundamental frequency is higher after voiceless than voiced obstruents (House & Fairbanks, 1953; Lehiste and Peterson, 1961; Hombert et al., 1979) and this has been shown to be a relevant cue for the voicing distinction both in stops (e.g., Whalen et al., 1993) and in fricatives (Massaro & Cohen, 1976).
+Löfqvist et al. (1989) have shown that these voicing-dependent differences in $f_0$ are the result of increased longitudinal tension in the vocal folds (but see Hombert et al., 1979, for an aerodynamic interpretation).

-Several studies have concerned themselves with the acoustic and perceptual cues that underlie final (e.g., 'duck/dug') and intervocalic ('rapid/rabid') voicing distinction.
-Denes (1955) showed that the distinction between /ju:s/ ('use', noun) and /ju:z/ ('use', verb) was based primarily on the vowel duration acoustically and perceptually and similar findings are reported in many other studies (e.g., Chen, 1970; Flege & Hillenbrand, 1986; House & Fairbanks, 1953; Peterson & Lehiste, 1960; Raphael, 1972; 1981; Raphael et al, 1975).
-The acoustic cues that signal the final voicing in pairs have also been shown to include the F1-offset frequency and rate of F1-offset transition (Crowther and Mann, 1992; 1994; Fischer and Ohde, 1990; Flege and Wang, 1989; Hogan & Rozsypal, 1980; Revoile et al, 1982; Wardrip-Fruin, 1982; Wolf, 1978).
+Several studies have concerned themselves with the acoustic and perceptual cues that underlie final (e.g., duck/dug) and intervocalic (rapid/rabid) voicing distinction.
+Denes (1955) showed that the distinction between /ju:s/ (use, noun) and /ju:z/ (use, verb) was based primarily on the vowel duration acoustically and perceptually.
+The acoustic cues that signal the final voicing in pairs have also been shown to include the F1-offset frequency and rate of F1-offset transition (e.g., Wardrip-Fruin, 1982).

-Lisker (1978, 1986) showed that voicing during the closure is one of the main cues distinguishing 'rapid' and 'rabid' in English.
+Lisker (1978, 1986) showed that voicing during the closure is one of the main cues distinguishing rapid and rabid in English.
 Kohler (1979) demonstrated that the cues for the same phonological contrast have different perceptual rankings in different languages.
-He showed that, whereas voicing during the closure is a more salient cue than vowel-consonant duration ratios in French, it is the other way round in German.
-Another important variable in the post-vocalic voicing distinction in

-German can be the drop of the fundamental frequency contour in the preceding vowel which is greater preceded voiced stops (Kohler, 1985).
+He showed that, whereas voicing during the closure is a more salient cue than vowel : consonant duration ratios in French, it is the other way round in German.
+Another important variable in the post-vocalic voicing distinction in German can be the drop of the fundamental frequency contour in the vowel which is greater preceding voiced stops (Kohler, 1985).